MileHacker Logo

 • Local Buses: A web of local buses connects the main towns and some of the larger villages in Wuyuan.

-• Taxis & Car Hire: For flexibility, hiring a private car with a driver or taking taxis between villages is recommended.
+• Taxis & Car Hire: For flexibility, hiring a car with a driver or taking taxis between villages is recommended.

 Essential Sightseeing Tips